Info for

 Program Transfer, Degree Completion and Additional Credentials

-Qualified graduates can go on to take Durham College’s Fire and Life Safety Systems Technician program or 911 Emergency and Call Centre Communications program.
+Qualified graduates can go on to take Durham College's Fire Prevention & Technology program or 911 Emergency and Call Centre Communications program.

 Graduates may also be eligible to apply their academic credits toward further study through Durham College’s partnerships with many Canadian and international colleges and universities.
 Please visit our pathways page to learn more about how you can transfer your credits towards a degree.